-As I've said before, time is running out.The Duke of Cambridge
+As I've said before, time is running out.The Prince of Wales

 Ladies and Gentlemen, it is a matter of great personal pride for me that these awards, which bear my name, are now in their second year.
 I can't tell you how grateful I am that you are all here to support them it means a lot to me that this passion of mine, which Tusk exemplifies, is shared by all of you, too.